Diocese of Steubenville: 1940 to 2000

-In 1992, Auxiliary Bishop Gilbert Sheldon of the Diocese of Cleveland was appointed bishop of the Diocese of Steubenville by Pope John Paul II.
-Sheldon retired in 2002, to be replaced by Reverend R. Daniel Conlon of the Archdiocese of Cincinnati.

-In 2007, Conlon announced that the diocese planned to construct a new Triumph of the Cross Cathedral in Steubenville.
-Under the plan, the diocese would combine six parishes in the city (Holy Name Cathedral, Holy Rosary, St. Pius X, St. Anthony's, St. Stanislaus, and Servants of Christ the King) into a centrally located cathedral parish to better accommodate the decreased number of parishioners and priests.
-The six parishes closed in 2008.
-However, after raising $8.5 million, Conlon shelved his plan in 2011, saying that it was far too risky to incur the construction debt.
+2000 to 2020

-Pope Benedict XVI named Conlon as bishop of the Diocese of Joliet in 2011 and replaced him in Steubenville with Reverend Jeffrey Monforton of the Archdiocese of Detroit.
+Sheldon retired as bishop of Steubenville in 2002; John Paul II appointed Daniel Conlon of Cincinnati as Sheldon's replacement.
+Conlon transferred to the Diocese of Joliet in 2011.
+Jeffrey Monforton replaced him in Steubenville in 2011.

-In June 2013, Monforton announced that the diocese would retain the current cathedral and renovate it.
-His plan included upgraded technology to allow broadcast of masses and other events, installing security systems to allow 24-hour visitation and restoring the towers that had been were removed in a 1957 renovation.
-Monforton added that, whenever possible, the diocese would employ local residents and firms to perform work.
-The diocese would also work with Holy Trinity Greek Orthodox Church, the Public Library of Steubenville and Jefferson County to revitalize the neighborhood.
+In June 2013, Monforton announced that the diocese would retain its cathedral and renovate it.
+His plan included upgrading technology to allow the broadcast of masses and other events, installing security systems to allow 24-hour visitation and restoring the towers that had been removed in a 1957 renovation.
+Monforton added that the diocese try to employ local residents and firms to perform the work.
+The diocese would also partner with Holy Trinity Greek Orthodox Church, the Public Library of Steubenville and Jefferson County to revitalize the cathedral neighborhood.
+The diocese closed Holy Name in 2014 in anticipation of its renovation.

-In 2017, the diocese embarked on a year of re-consecration to the Immaculate Heart of Mary, patroness of the diocese.
-The diocese formed an 18-person ad hoc task force to ascertain the present pastoral needs of the diocese.
-A survey was also shared with all the priests and parishioners.

 In May 2018, the diocese discovered that its financial department had been misallocating funds from employee paychecks since 2004.
-Monforton started a forensic audit of the diocesan finances dating back to 2004.
-As a result of the audit, the diocese was forced to pay $3.5 million in employee taxes.
-This new financial liability forced the diocese to suspend plans to renovate Holy Name Cathedral.
-Following the enactment of austerity measures, the diocese balanced its financial standing.
-Vicar General Kurt Kemo resigned from his church positions; he was later convicted of felony theft, having stolen over $289,000 from the diocese.
+Monforton had started a forensic audit of the diocesan finances, dating back to 2004.
+The audit showed that the diocese owed $3.1 million to the Internal Revenue Service and $400,000 to tax authorities in Ohio.
+Monforton then enacted austerity measures that stabilized the diocese's financial standing.
+Vicar General Kurt Kemo resigned from his church positions; he pleaded guilty in April 2021 to felony theft charges, having stolen over $289,000 from the diocese.

+2020 to present

+The diocese announced in May 2022 that it was suspending renovation work on Holy Name Cathedral.
+Monforton stated that the local economy was in too poor shape to support fundraising.
+In addition, the diocese no longer had the funds to contribute to the project.
+As of 2026, Holy Name Cathedral remains closed.

 In October 2022, the diocese announced that the Vatican was considering merging it with the Diocese of Columbus.
-A month later, after receiving significant negative feedback within the Diocese of Steubenville, Monforton announced that the proposal was on hold.
+A month later, after receiving significant negative feedback within the Diocese of Steubenville, Monforton announced that he was putting the proposal on hold.

-In September 2023, Pope Francis appointed Jeffrey M. Monforton as auxiliary bishop of Detroit, transferring him from the Diocese of Steubenville.
+In September 2023, Pope Francis appointed Monforton as auxiliary bishop of Detroit.
 Paul J. Bradley, bishop emeritus of Kalamazoo, was appointed apostolic administrator of Steubenville.
+Working with Bishop Earl K. Fernandes of the Diocese of Columbus, Bradley released a Summary of Findings in March 2024 on a possible merger of the two dioceses to Archbishop Dennis M. Schnurr of Cincinnati and to the Apostolic Nunciature of the United States in Washington, D.C.

+In June 2024, Bishop Edward M. Lohse of Kalamazoo replaced Bradley as apostolic administrator.
+In a March 2025 press conference, Lohse said that the demographic trends in the Steubenville area and the financial state of its diocese would necessitate a merger with another diocese within the next five years.